Sanket2060/Block-It-web-Extension/README.md

 # Block-It-web-Extension
-Get a funny meme image or a motivational quote instead of a website to keep you productive.
+Get a funny meme image or a motivational quote instead of the blocked website to keep you productive.